JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 ## Basics

+C++ is much more explicit with its syntax with Python.
+This leads to more well-defined code and less ambiguity.

 ### `;`

 Perhaps the first observation made by newcomers to C++ is the prevalence of semicolons.
 Each statement in C++ must be terminated with a semicolon (`;`).
 In Python, the end of statements could be determined using whitespace, but C++ has no concept of whitespace as a part of syntax (beyond separating parts of statements).
 Therefore, the semicolon is used to determine where statements end.